papanumba/dryfart/doc/index.md

 * `R%` real: 32-bit float

 Variables are declared by initializing them.
-This example shows a variable of type `N%` _natural_ assigned a value of 25:
+This example shows a variable of type `Z%` _integer_ assigned a value of 25:

 ```
-natural = 25.
+z = 25.
 ```

-As you see, statements like this end in a dot, since we don't want to get semicolon cancer like many C-style languages.
+As you see, statements like this end in a dot, that's because we don't want to get C-style semicolon cancer.

-_Real_ numbers must have a decimal part, e.g. to represent `3` as a _real_ `3.` is not valid, it must be `3.0`.
+_Real_ `%R` numbers must have a decimal part, e.g. to represent `3` as a _real_ `3.` is not valid, it must be `3.0`.

 ## Arithmetic

-The numerical types (i.e. N%, Z%, R%) support basic arithmetic but only when they are of the same type, there's no implicit typecasting because of the strong typing.
+The numerical types (i.e. N%, Z%, R%) support basic arithmetic but only when they are of the same type, there's no implicit coercing because of the strong typing.
 Their behaviour follows this rules:

 ```